scitran/client/Gears.md

 Flywheel uses the term **Gear** to describe the process of

-  * retrieving data from a scitran database,
+  * identifying scitran input files
   * selecting the analysis program and its parameters
-  * executing the program to produce results
+  * executing the program to produce output files
-  * placing the result and parameters into the database for scientific transparency and reproducibility
+  * placing the analysis information (inputs, analysis, outputs) into the database

+The intention of the Gear is to be complete and provide for scientific transparency and reproducibility.

-Gears are usually built around programs stored in a [docker container](https://www.docker.com/what-docker).
-This is a tool that Docker containers wrap the analysis program in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
+The methods used in Gears are usually built around programs stored in a [docker container](https://www.docker.com/what-docker).
+The Docker container wraps the analysis program and its parameters in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.
-This supports a main goal of this project:  Reproducible research.
+This supports the main goal of the scitran project:  Reproducible research.

-Gears will be available within the web browser via an easy-to-use graphic interface (pulldown menus and forms to set the parameters).
-There will be a Flywheel system for managing Gear execution and storing results from the web interface.
 The code here shows how you can execute and manage gears from within Matlab.
+Shortly, **Gears** will be available for execution from the web browser (pulldown menus and forms to set the parameters).
+Flywheel engineers are implementing a system for managing Gear execution, storing results, and searching through about Gear usage and properties.

 ### Executing a Gear

-The script [**v_stEsearchDocker.m**](https://github.com/scitran/client/blob/master/matlab/validate/v_stElasticSearches.m) illustrates one simple Gear for anatomical processing (skull-stripping).
-The idea is explained [in this video](https://youtu.be/eS7vRzhbpjg).
+The script [**s_stDocker.m**]() illustrates one simple Gear for anatomical processing (skull-stripping).

 In this example, data are retrieved from a scitran database and processed.
 The result are placed back in the scitran database.